Sichii/Chaos-Server/docs/articles/Components.md

 Another important thing to notice is that the `GetTargetsComponent<T>` is an `IConditionalComponent`.
 These types of components are executed via `ExecuteAndCheck<TComponent>()`.
 If the conditional part of the component fails, it causes the execution of `ExecuteAndCheck<TComponent>()` to return `null`.
-By using the `Save Navigation Operator (?)`, we can make all of the method invocations that come after it not occur if it returns `null`.
+By using the `Save Navigation Operator (?)`, we can cause all of the method invocations that come after it to not occur if it returns `null`.